kavya1909/kbcmindfest/README.md

   - **50:50** – Eliminate two wrong answers
   - **Double Dip** – Two chances to answer a question
   - **Question Flip** – Swap the current question with a new one
-  - **Expert Advice** – Get AI-generated hints or suggestions
+  - **Expert Advice** – Get hints or suggestions

 - 🪙 **Coin-Based Reward System**
   - Earn coins by completing quizzes
-  - Use coins to unlock lifelines and hints
+  - Use coins to unlock hints
-  - Exchange coins for in-app rewards or level up faster
+  - Exchange coins for in-app rewards

 - 👤 **User Dashboard**
   Track quiz history, coins, performance, and rewards.